Who can I contact for information?

 Individuals who are permitted to vote in The Blue Mountains Municipal Elections, including residential owners and residential tenants.

-Do businesses within the TBM qualify for Resident Passes?
+Do businesses within the TBM qualify for Resident Permits?

-No. Businesses are not eligible to vote, so therefore do not qualify for a Resident Pass.
+No. Businesses are not eligible to vote, so therefore do not qualify for a Resident Permit.

 What if my vehicle is in my company name?

-Along with proof of identification and residency, as well as the vehicle registration, please bring in a business card with proof of your connection to that company vehicle.
+Along with proof of identification and residency, as well as the vehicle registration, please provide proof of your connection to that company vehicle (ie a business card).

 Can I come to Town Hall to pick up the Resident Pass(es)?